 In the United States, several cases of microcephaly have been linked to the Zika virus.
 The mothers of these babies were probably infected when they traveled to a country where Zika virus infection is common.

 Zika virus infection can cause other abnormalities in the brain and in the eyes (including cataracts Congenital Cataract A congenital cataract is a painless clouding of the lens that is present at birth or shortly after birth.
 (See also Cataract in adults.)
 Congenital cataracts have many causes.
 They may be inherited... read more ).
 Infected babies may have excess skin on the scalp and, rarely, joints with a limited range of motion (such as clubfoot Clubfoot and Other Foot Defects Clubfoot (talipes equinovarus) is a birth defect in which the foot and ankle are twisted out of shape or position.
-The usual clubfoot is a down and inward turning of the hind foot and ankle... read more ).
+Birth defects, also called congenital anomalies, are physical abnormalities... read more ).

 Diagnosis of Zika Virus Infection